amzn/app-platform/docs/scopes.md

 ### `CoroutineScope`

+!!! info

+    By default, the IO dispatcher is used for all launched jobs for the provided `CoroutineScope`.

+    In tests when using `Scope.buildTestScope()` or `runTestWithScope` the `backgroundScope` is from the `TestScope` is used by default and added to `Scope` instance.

 It's strongly recommended to add a `CoroutineScope` to each each `Scope`.
 App Platform provides a `CoroutineScope` [by default for the `AppScope`](https://github.com/amzn/app-platform/blob/main/kotlin-inject/impl/src/commonMain/kotlin/software/amazon/app/platform/scope/coroutine/AppScopeCoroutineScopeComponent.kt).
 It is important to register this `CoroutineScope` in the created app `Scope` instance in order to cancel the